 - What is your budget to achieve your outcome?

-If your WHAT and WHY lead you to believe that you need minimal resources from the device (like the GPS and Camera), the answer to the budget question can be much lower than you previously had in mind and here is why:
+If your WHAT and WHY lead you to believe that you need minimal resources from the device (like the GPS and Camera), the answer to the budget question can be much lower than you think and here is why:

-- If you want to write a mobile web application for the browser, iOS and Android, you could have up to three code bases to create (and maintain) – one for each store, plus web.
-Think of having to set aside nearly three times the budget for your project, and add yet another multiplier for each additional app store you want to deploy to.
+- If you want to write a mobile web application for the browser, iOS and Android, you could have up to three code bases to create (and maintain), one for each store, plus web.
+Think of having to set aside nearly three times the budget for your project.
+Then, you might have to add yet another multiplier for each additional app store you want to deploy to.

-- If you have the code written once using the web standards hybrid approach, you’ll have two tightly-coupled code bases to maintain, and MOST updates can be done on the fly without having to “re-deploy” to the app stores.
+- If you write the code once using the web standards hybrid approach, you’ll have two tightly-coupled code bases to maintain.
+This way, MOST updates can be done on the fly without having to “re-deploy” to the app stores.

 What about the look and feel of the app?
 Will it feel like a native application?
-Yes, this is the case more and more every day, thanks to libraries like React Native and Famo.us.
-The hybrid web standard based apps look and feel just like apps that were written natively – because they are effectively deployed natively.
+Yes, this is the case more and more every day, thanks to libraries like React Native and Famous.
+The hybrid web standard based apps look and feel just like apps that are written natively, because they are effectively deployed natively.

 So, what about cases where this approach may not be the best option?
-They exist, and not just in gaming.
-There are scenarios where integrations with back-end systems, a feature-rich experience, and/or access to more of the hardware capabilities of the device are needed.
-This is a decision that needs to be made during the initial discovery intake for your project.
+They do exist, and not just in gaming.
+There are scenarios where integrations with back-end systems, a feature-rich experience, and/or access to more of the hardware capabilities of the device are necessary.
+This is a decision to be made during the initial discovery intake for your project.

 Apps continue to be faster to scale and implement as the market progresses.
-This was designed to help you consider some of the things that can guide your decision between native or web standard hybrid solutions.
+This article is designed to help you consider some of the things that can guide your decision between native or web standard hybrid solutions.
 We hope you find it helpful.